A Love Letter

 I’m so proud to have you as my daughter.
 You gave meaning to my life!
-For more than ten years when you were young, I overlooked my disappointments and emotional turmoil.
+For over ten years when you were young, I overlooked my disappointments and emotional turmoil.
 All I could see was your beautiful smile.
 It gave me strength to move my feet, one step at a time.

-You delighted me with your intelligence, and made your learning fun.
+You delighted me with your intelligence and made your learning fun.
 You were like a sponge, soaked in every new learning as fast as it came.
-I referred you as book gobbler as you read books after books in no time.
+I described you as book gobbler as you read books after books in such a fast pace.
 You were placed in GATE (Gifted and Talented Education) program at third grade.
-You had so much confidence.
+You had great confidence in yourself thanks to your second grade teacher Mrs. Uken.
+You told me she wrote “You can do it!” on the chalkboard and left it on.
 When we learned new things together, I said, “I can’t do it!”
-You said, “Mom, you can’t do it, if you believe you can!”
+You said, “Mom, you can do it if you believe you can!”
 I had to agree with you.

 I was thankful for your desire to serve the community and found a job that allowed you to help people in need.
-You could have worked for big financial firms and made good money.
-But your heart was, and is, with people.
+You could have worked for big financial firms and made good money. but your heart was, and is, with people.
 I’m so proud of you.